 The Institute is located about 12 km north of Karlsruhe, surrounded by forest, close to the towns Linkenheim-Hochstetten, Eggenstein-Leopoldshafen and Stutensee.
 It is located on the site of the Karlsruhe Institute of Technology, the former national Research Centre Karlsruhe (KIT Campus Nord).
 For directions, see KIT North Campus Travel Information.
-JRC-ITU staff has access to a part of its facilities, particularly the canteen and cafeteria, a small shop and the library.
+JRC Karlsruhe staff has access to a part of its facilities, particularly the canteen and cafeteria, a small shop and the library.

 On the day you take up duty, you will be received by your HR officer.
 He/she will provide you with a folder containing forms that make up your personal file and which will serve as basis for the determination of rights when entering into service.
 Your personnel officer will also provide you with the necessary information you need to settle in Karlsruhe.

 At 10h00 the statutory staff will follow a presentation of rights and duties given by the PMO (Pay Master Office) by videoconference – only given the 1st of a month.
 We recommend seeing the Commission's Newcomer info website before!

 At lunch break, your tutor and other colleagues of your unit will pick you up for lunch and for registration with KIT.
 At 14h00 every newcomer has to participate in the mandatory radiation protection training, followed by the chemical instructions.
 Any medical exam, outfitting with clothes and the information about wardrobes and card safe are also possible on the first day.

 You will also receive a brochure about Living and working in Germany, issued by the Ministry of Foreign Affairs.
 Its on-line version in several languages can be found on Discover Germany.
 Some countries also offer information about living in Germany, see the example of Connexions France (FR).
 Some private initiatives also offer information such as Expat Karlsruhe.